SergeyStaroletov/PromelaSamples/gpu/README.md

 ## Overview

 This artifact accompanies the paper **"Formal Modeling and Verification of Various GPU Pipeline Architectures in SPIN"** submitted to SPIN 2026.
-The artifact demonstrates a formal model of a GPU graphics pipeline implemented in Promela, featuring an animated 3D helicopter rendered through console pseudographics.
+The artifact demonstrates part of a formal model of a GPU graphics pipeline implemented in Promela, featuring an animated 3D helicopter rendered through console pseudographics.

 ## Artifact Contents